nivektric/slate/source/includes/_actions.md

 Name | Type |  Description
 ---- | ---- | -----------
 version | number | numeric version number of the wheel.
-This will be updated any time material changes are made to the wheel settings and must be passed to the "spinWheel" API call to indicate which set of odds the server should use in determining the result. done_action | string | action to direct a user to after they select "Done" more_action | string | action to direct a user to after they select "Get More Spins" number_of_positions | number | the number of segments on the current wheel.
+This will be updated any time material changes are made to the wheel settings and must be passed to the `spinWheel` API call to indicate which set of odds the server should use in determining the result. get_coins_enabled | boolean | indicates whether or not to display the "Get Coins" button no_spins_action | string | action to perform when a user runs out of spins.
+If this action is non-null, then done_action and more_action will be ignored. done_action | string | action to direct a user to after they select "Done" more_action | string | action to direct a user to after they select "Get More Spins" number_of_positions | number | the number of segments on the current wheel.
 This is used by the client to determine how to rotate the wheel when it is spun